By Sarah Hicks and Katie Gustafson

 The CCD team focuses on young adults who are trying to gain a foothold and establish careers and families of their own.
 The group’s Condition of Career Readiness report reveals a precarious situation.

-The national median hourly wage among full-time working young adults ages 19-27 is $12.69, about 50% less than the living wage estimate.
+The national median hourly wage among full-time working young adults ages 19-27 is $12.69, less than half of the $30 an hour households need to make in about half of U.S. states to cover their basic necessities.
 Only 33% earn more than a living wage.

 At the same time, there are many in-demand skilled jobs going unfilled.

-The 80 careers at SkillPointe, for example, don't require a four-year degree and earn more than a living wage.
-The Bureau of Labor Statistics predicts there will be 3.5 million openings annually for the next 10 years in those professions.
+The 80 careers on the SkillPointe website, for example, don't require a four-year degree and earn more than a living wage.
+The Bureau of Labor Statistics predicts that between 2020 and 2030, 60% of new jobs will be those that typically do not require any post-secondary education.
 If you assume those people will make gains over time — meaning their pay increases keep up with inflation — the numbers add up.

 “Good career exploration and counseling can make a several hundred million dollar impact on economic mobility by moving these statistics even just a little bit,” said Todd Wilson, founder of SkillPointe.